ISA HIST Section

 • The recipient will receive a $300 (USD) cash prize and a certificate.

-• Nominations by Panel Chairs, Advisors, and self-nominations should be sent to the Chair of the Selection Committee by July 1st.
-The new committee will be announced in April.
+• Nominations by Panel Chairs, Advisors, and self-nominations should be sent to the Chair of the Selection Committee by August 1st.

 • Past winners: